Kilimanjaro Clothing – What Clothes Do You Need For Kilimanjaro?

 Those made by Jokey (Men's and Women's) or Icebreaker (Men's and Women's) are excellent.
 Alternatively any sporting brand underwear will work.

-For the ladies bring two pairs of sports bras.
+For women, bring two pairs of sports bras.

 Base Layers (Top and Bottom)